rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 * You can also send the `last_sent_at` value with the call.
 Refer to the example below for more details.

 {% hint style="info" %}
 `Last sent at` (in UNIX timestamp) is used to manually set the time a person was most recently sent a survey.
 This value will be used in the Delighted **Survey throttling** system, which ensures that same person won’t be surveyed more than once per month.

-To change its value manually, click [here](https://app.delighted.com/dashboard).
-Select your `Project` from top left corner and click on the settings icon beside `Project Name`.
+To change its value manually, go the Delighted [**dashboard**](https://app.delighted.com/dashboard), select your **Project** from top left corner and click on the settings icon beside **Project Name**.
 {% endhint %}

 A sample `identify` call is as shown below: